 31. Afghanistan: The Great Game (2012)

-Written and presented by Rory Stewart, a revered British politician and writer, ‘Afghanistan: The Great Game’ was a fact-based documentary series based out on the British invasion of Afghanistan in the 19th century while the British feared an attack by Russia, their rival at the time.
-The first part covers the anglo-afghan wars as well as the ousted of Afghan King Amanullah Khan.
+Written and presented by Rory Stewart, a revered British politician and writer, ‘Afghanistan: The Great Game’ is a fact-based documentary series based out on the British invasion of Afghanistan in the 19th century while the British feared an attack by Russia, their rival at the time.
+The first part covers the anglo-afghan wars as well as the ousted Afghan King Amanullah Khan.
 The second and final part covers the beginning of the second world war, followed by its aftermath and the cold-war era when there was a power struggle between the USSR and the USA with respect to their mutual interests in Afghanistan.
-The movie concludes with a gruelling civil war caused due to the Soviet troops and the CIA infighting on the Afghan soil, followed by the rise of Taliban, the imposition of Sharia law and the attacks of 9/11.
+The movie concludes with a grueling civil war caused due to the Soviet troops and the CIA infighting on the Afghan soil, followed by the rise of Taliban, the imposition of Sharia law and the attacks of 9/11.

 30. The True Cost (2015)

 A documentary focused on the fashion industry and the fads it deals with on a regular basis, ‘The True Cost’ covers the lifecycle of a garment – from production to processing to trendy models who don it in catwalks and fashion shows.
 The documentary covers all the collateral damage in vivid detail – the impact on the lives of workers in third world countries, the pollution, diseases, socio-economic effects, psychological and traumatic effects etc. One can also see many interviews with the panels having environmentalists, human rights activists, reporters, workers, corporates and other people associated with this multi-billion dollar industry.